dartmouth-cs98/hack-a-thing-1-tinykeys/README.md

 # Lessons learned
 Java introduces enough latency that I wouldn't want to use it for a real time software synth.
 Swing is pretty clunky, and I wouldn't want to use it for my full project.
-Beads is actually a good library, and has useful documentation for people who have never build a synth before Additive synthesis would quickly get expensive if I wanted to create realistic sounding instruments--this is easier to achieve with either samples or modular synthesis, most likely FM synthesis.
+Beads is actually a good library, and has useful documentation for people who have never build a synth before.
+Additive synthesis would quickly get expensive if I wanted to create realistic sounding instruments--this is easier to achieve with either samples or modular synthesis, most likely FM synthesis.